knpuniversity/symfony/knpu/ep2-fundamentals/config_dev.yml-config_prod.yml.md

 # config_dev.yml & config_prod.yml

 We have two environments!
-That's *so* flexible... or it will be, just as soon as we figure out how to actually *control* each environment.
-Let's do that.
+That's *super* flexible... or I think it will be, just as soon as we figure out how the heck we can *configure* each environment.

 Compare `app.php` and `app_dev.php`.
 What are the differences?
 Ok, ignore that big `if` block in `app_dev.php`.
 The *important* difference is a single line: the one